 ICANN has gone to significant lengths to ensure that the online application system will be available for the duration of the application submission period.
-In the event that the system is not available, ICANN will provide alternative instructions for submitting applications on its website.
+In the event that the system is not available, ICANN will provide alternative instructions for submitting applications.